crossbario/autobahn-js/doc/reference.rst

 This will establish an underlying transport (like WebSocket or long-poll) and create a new session running over the transport.

-When the transport is lost, automatic reconnection will be done.
-The latter can be configured using the ``options`` provided to the constructor of the ``Connection`` (see below).
+When the transport is lost, automatic reconnection will be attempted.
+This can be configured using the ``options`` provided to the constructor of the ``Connection`` (see `Connection Options`_).

 To **close a connection**:

 .. js:function::   autobahn.Connection.close(reason, message)

-   :param uri reason: optional WAMP URI providing a closing reason, e.g. ``com.myapp.close.signout`` to the server-side
+   :param uri reason: optional WAMP URI providing a closing reason, e.g. ``com.myapp.close.signout`` to the server-side.
+If no reason is given, the default URI ``wamp.goodbye.normal`` is sent.
    :param string message: optional (human readable) closing message

    :returns: *string* on connection close error, else *undefined*